rishabhdkmjha/shl_Ai_Intern/approach.md

 ## System Overview

-A stateless FastAPI service backed by FAISS semantic retrieval and Claude (Sonnet) for natural-language generation.
+A stateless FastAPI service backed by FAISS semantic retrieval and Groq (Llama 3.3 70B) for natural-language generation.
 The agent guides a recruiter from a vague intent to a grounded shortlist of 1–10 SHL assessments through multi-turn dialogue.

 ---